What is Photoderm?

 Can I Have Other Treatments If I Am Having PhotoDerm?

 It is often recommended that Orange County patients include other types of treatments along with PhotoDerm to achieve better results.
 The combination of treatments will depend on the areas you want to treat.
-With this information, Dr. Sikorski will give you all the advise you need during your consultation so that you can make an informed decision on which combination of treatments will give you the best results.
+With this information, Dr. Sikorski will give you all the advice you need during your consultation so that you can make an informed decision on which combination of treatments will give you the ideal results.

 An example of a multi-treatment program might be PhotoDerm for sun damage, BOTOX® Cosmetic for dynamic wrinkles and JUVÉDERM® Injectable Gel or Restylane for wrinkle correction.
 There are vast arrays of customizable procedure packages that can provide simple to very comprehensive improvements in your appearance.